 Ratio Formula Significance in Analysis Return on Total Assets PAT / Average Total Assets ROTA is a single, ultimate indicator of the overall profitability of the bank/financial institution.
 Impacts of non-interest income, asset quality, fixed cost like employee cost etc. are all factored into this ratio.
+Return on Networth PAT / Avg.
+Tangible Networth RONW reflects the return to equity shareholders.
+It is the final indicator of entity's profitability which is a function of profitability of its assets and financial leverage of the entity.
 Interest Spread (Interest Income / Avg.
 Interest Earning Assets) - (Interest Expense / Avg.
 Interest Bearing Liabilities) An indicator of profitability of the bank/financial institution without taking into account any operational cost.
 It shows the spread between the yield on entity's assets (mainly advances + investments) and cost of funds (deposits & borrowings).
 It also takes into account yield on investments which affects the profitability of the entity and forms a significant percentage of the assets.
 It is the spread the entity has to primarily depend on to cover its employee cost, provisions, tax etc. Net Interest Margin Net Interest Income / Avg.
 Total Assets This ratio is very similar to the Interest Spread and would tend to move in tandem with it.
-The focus here is on the Net Interest Income = Interest Income - Interest Expense overall spread earned on the total assets of the entity.
+The focus here is on the overall

-Ratio Formula Significance in Analysis Cost to Income Operating Expenses / (Total Income - Interest Expense) The adequacy of banks/financial institution's total income net of interest expenses in covering the operational expenses is indicated by this ratio.
+Ratio Formula Significance in Analysis spread earned on the total assets of the Net Interest Income = Interest Income entity. - Interest Expense Cost to Income Operating Expenses / (Total Income - Interest Expense) The adequacy of banks/financial institution's total income net of interest expenses in covering the operational expenses is indicated by this ratio.
 Alternatively can be looked at as the cost involved in generating a unit of revenue.
 Operating Cost / Avg.
 Total Assets Operating Expenses / Avg.
-Total Assets This ratio shows the level of operating expenses, mainly comprising employee and administrative cost, in relation to the assets Credit Cost Provisions & Write-offs / Avg.
+Total Assets This ratio shows the level of operating expenses, mainly comprising employee and administrative cost, in relation to the assets Other Income / Avg.
+Total Assets Other Income / Avg.
+Total Assets The ratio usually indicates diversification of revenue stream.
+It strengthens the earnings profile and contributes to the profitability of the entity.
+However, high ratio indicates greater reliance on fee based or non-interest income.
+Credit Cost Provisions & Write-offs / Avg.
 Total Assets This ratio indicates the credit cost on the average assets of the entity.
 This cost is expected to be built in to the pricing of loans and is the expected credit cost of the overall loan portfolio.
 Yield On Advances Interest Income / Avg.
 Advances The ratio gives the average lending rate of the portfolio.
 High yield on advances is an indication that the entity is into financing riskier assets and may see asset quality issues.
 It also indicates whether the pricing of the loan is in line with underlying risk.
 Cost of Borrowing Interest Expenses / Avg.
 Borrowings It highlights cost of borrowed funds for the entity.
 Cost of funds gives a competitive advantage to the financial institution in terms of its ability to grow, apart from profitability, asset quality, customer base etc.